 top of page

-2026 through Early 2027 Season
+2026 through Early 2027 Season: Call for Proposals

 Submissions Open: April 10 – May 11, 2025

-Located in the heart of downtown Bountiful, BDAC serves as a platform for creative exploration in all its forms.
-Our four professional galleries host a wide range of exhibitions—from solo shows that highlight cohesive, individual practices, to ambitious curated group exhibitions that bring together diverse perspectives across media and disciplines.
-Through this open call, we seek proposals that resonate with the present moment while also honoring the rich traditions of artistic practice.
+BDAC sits in the heart of Bountiful's downtown.
+We serve as a platform for creative exploration in all forms.
+Our four professional galleries host diverse exhibitions—ranging from solo shows that highlight cohesive individual practices to ambitious curated group exhibitions that showcase various perspectives across media and disciplines.

 What You Can Submit

-Artists may submit proposals in the following categories:
+Artists may submit proposals in these categories:

 • Solo Exhibitions in our Front or Annex Galleries